gvwilson/thirdbit/src/fiction/iffy/index.md

 Rothera's streets were empty
 except for Marines and their drones.
 Vehicles stood where their owners or passengers had abandoned them.
-The town's few free machines that hadn't found cover had frozen in place.
-Blinking blue lights attached to their sides showed which ones had been inspected and cleared.

 People watched the bus through the windows of shops and cafés, their questions and worries clear on their faces.

 Hell was still locked down:
-all her app would show her was the same repeating message.
+all Iffy's app would show her was the same repeating message.
 This was a class one emergency.
 Take shelter,
 stay calm,